 This has nothing to do with the Senate.

-This has nothing to do, frankly, with Judge Kavanaugh.
+This has nothing to do, frankly, with Judge Cavanaugh.

-I mean, when you when you have when you have a mob that goes into a restaurant to harass Senator Cruz, when you have two women who break into uh an elevator to harass a senator, over and over and over again, what you have on the left is a willingness to break the rules to get what they want.
+I mean, when you have a mob that goes into a restaurant to harass Senator Cruz, when you have two women who break into an elevator to harass a senator, over and over and over again, what you have on the left is a willingness to break the rules to get what they want.

 And I think that it's a very serious problem.

-You know, i it does raise a lot of questions, because at this point I don't think if we're gonna go back to high school years, you know, when people talk, and I watched a lot of this this weekend, you know, two commentators actually saying this is Sean Hannity could have given this speech.
+You know, it does raise a lot of questions because at this point, I don't think if we're going to go back to high school years, you know, when people talk, and I watched a lot of this this weekend, you know, two commentators actually saying this is Sean Hannity could have given this speech.

-And I'm thinking, okay, um, how is one supposed to act when they're falsely accused of literally drugging women and boys lined up in the halls uh over the cause course of many weekends as the boys can then take their chance at gang raping women and being a participant in that.
+And I'm thinking, okay, how is one supposed to act when they're falsely accused of literally drugging women and boys lined up in the halls over the course of many weekends as the boys can then take their chance at gang raping women and being a participant in that?

 I don't know what the significant or normal reaction would be, but for me, if you're innocent, it would be righteous anger and indignation.